sigasi/sigasi_insights/content/tech/why-you-need-good-documentation-your-vhdl-and-verilog-code.md

 We have all been frustrated at times when we are not able to understand the features of a product, or when the user interface layout is not explained well enough.
-One problem with unorganized information is it can’t be found, so there is a lot wasted time spent pecking around looking for the right document or trying to find the right person to talk to.
-Another problem is if your documentation can’t be found, then redundant functionality is often created, that result in waste of time.
+One problem with unorganized information is it can't be found, so there is a lot wasted time spent pecking around looking for the right document or trying to find the right person to talk to.
+Another problem is if your documentation can't be found, then redundant functionality is often created, that result in waste of time.

 The real benefit to the organization of documentation is reducing wasted